tigi44/tigi44.github.io/_posts/2021-07-23-[iOS, Objective-c] MVVM Using KVO.md

 ---
 title: "[iOS, Objective-c] MVVM with KVO"
-excerpt: "MVVM with KVO (like using Combine or Reactive Swift...)"
+excerpt: "Create a MVVM Pattern with KVO(Key-Value Observing) in Objective-c"
-description: "like using Combine or Reactive Swift ..."
+description: "Create a MVVM Pattern with KVO(Key-Value Observing) in Objective-c like a Combine in Swift or Reactive Swift…"
 modified: 2021-07-23
 categories: "iOS"
 tags: [iOS, Objective-c, MVVM, KVO, Combine, Reactive]